wska/Katakoda-scenarios/add-login-to-python-flask-app-using-keycloak/step2.md

 # Create a folder to work with

-Nnavigate to the project folder:
+Navigate to the project folder:

 ```
 cd project